 Bergen has hosted, produced, or executive produced multiple documentaries for HBO, CNN, National Geographic, Discovery, and Showtime.
-Bergen produced CNN Films’ Legion of Brothers, which premiered at Sundance in January 2017 and was released theatrically.
+Bergen produced CNN Films’ Legion of Brothers, which premiered at Sundance in 2017 and was released theatrically.
 It was nominated for an Emmy in 2018.
 Bergen produced the first television interview with Osama bin Laden in 1997.
 The interview, which aired on CNN, marked the first time that bin Laden declared war against the United States to a Western audience.

 Bergen has written for a wide range of newspapers and magazines around the world including the New York Times, Washington Post, Wall Street Journal, Foreign Affairs, Time, The Atlantic, Vanity Fair, The Daily Telegraph, The Times, The Guardian, Prospect, La Repubblica, Die Welt and Der Spiegel.
 He has a degree in Modern History from New College, Oxford.